edulis8/chatterbox-client/README.md

 Chatterbox client
 ==============

 This is a project I completed as a student at Hack Reactor.
 This project was worked on with a pair.
-During the project we built a chat client consuming some parse API.
-The final client app has been refactored with various libraries/frameworks, from jQuery, to Backbone and ES6.
+During the project we built a chat client using the parse API.

 ## Structure:

 The repository consist of

 - jQuery app
-- backbone app
-- backbone ES6 app
 - test Specs files.

-#### Chatterbox app - Jquery version / Backbone version / BackboneES6 version
+#### Chatterbox app - Jquery version

 The app allows the user to chose rooms and fetch/post messages from and to a parse based API backend.